 Robert King of Naples Background:

 The painting shows Robert, King of Naples in 1343 with a crowd of figures around his bed.
 He sits upright to embrace a girl kneeling before him, possibly his 16 year old granddaughter, Joanna I of Naples, who was his successor.
 A nurse is seen plumping his pillow behind, and his crown is visible at the foot of the bed, beside a man holding a small open box, possibly his solicitor about to document his last will and testament.
 A ‘loyal courtier’ is seen sitting to his right, and a young woman holding a small child to his left.
-Many of the figures appear to be ‘the Good and the Wise’, as depicted in the title of the painting, with genuine concern over the King’s health and a stable transition to his successor.
-However, the two people standing next to the ‘loyal courtier’ look menacingly at the solicitor opposite.
+Many of the figures who appear in the painting could probably be described as the 'good and the wise' showing genuine concern over the King’s health and a stable transition to his successor.
+However, the two people standing next to the ‘loyal courtier’ appear to look menacingly at the solicitor opposite.

 The British Museum